 Best Cheap Car Insurance With a Bad Driving Record (2026)

-American Family, State Farm and Progressive are the cheapest major car insurance companies for people with a bad driving record.
+Auto-Owners, State Farm and Progressive are the cheapest major car insurance companies for people with bad driving records.

 Cheapest major car insurance companies for bad drivers